 Allan Ng of Cal Poly Pomona points out a really important point if this model is used.
 Class preparation should include working with the university to have computing power hungry software Computer Aided Drafting and Design (CADD), photogrammetry, LiDAR postprocessing, available on university/campus cloud high performance computing or remote desktop.
 This will reduce the strain on students without a latest, above average, or non-Windows based laptops.
 If we expect students to remotely complete a CADD project, we must help them with the software version and its availability on remote desktops, eliminating the problem of software availability and licensing.

 The British Columbia Institute of Technology (BCIT) in Vancouver Canada will have strict physical distancing requirements in place with no sharing of any equipment.
-For the fall term they are planning to have short field camp type classes with 3 groups of students taking 3 days of consecutive field labs with students using the same equipment to avoid having to share.
-The equipment will then be sanitized and stored for 4 days before the next 3 day session to avoid potential contamination.
+For the fall term they are planning to have short field camp-type classes with three groups of students taking three days of consecutive field labs with students using the same equipment to avoid having to share.
+The equipment will then be sanitized and stored for four days before the next three-day session to avoid potential contamination.
 This requires the other classes to be more flexible to enable the rotating 3 day field sessions to be possible.